brunoluiz/crossplane-explorer/README.md

 ## ⚙️ Usage

-You must have `crossplane` installed.
-Run the tracer with `-o json` and pipe it to this tool.
+You must have `crossplane` installed, since this application can run with any crossplane CLI version.

 ```
-crossplane beta trace Bucket/test-resource-bucket-hash -o json | crossplane-explorer trace
+crossplane-explorer trace -n namespace Object/hello-world
 ```

 ## 🧾 To-do